garywhiteford/whatIknow/docs/Notes-The Complete Hands-On Introduction to Apache Airflow-Udemy.md

 [7:33][047]  |  Check **logs** by clicking on a task in any view (brings up Model view for that task) and then click on the logs button at the top.
 [7:54][048]  |  Model View.
 To re-run tasks, you must Clear them first (using the **Clear button** in the Model View).
 [8:00][049]  |  Model View.
 Use **Mark Failed** or **Mark Success** to test behavior of subsequent tasks

+#### Section 2: Key Takeaways

+* Airflow is an orchestrator, not a processing framework, process your gigabytes of data outside of Airflow (i.e. You have a Spark cluster, you use an operator to execute a Spark job, the data is processed in Spark).
+* A DAG is a data pipeline, an Operator is a task.
+* An Executor defines how your tasks are execute whereas a worker is a process executing your task
+* The scheduler schedules your tasks, the web server serves the UI, the database stores the metadata of Airflow.
+* ```airflow db init``` is the first command to execute to initialise Airflow
+* If a task fails, check the logs by clicking on the task from the UI and "Logs"
+* The Gantt view is super useful to sport bottlenecks and tasks are too long to execute

 [001]: https://www.udemy.com/course/the-complete-hands-on-course-to-master-apache-airflow/learn/lecture/11918638?start=34#notes
 [002]: https://www.udemy.com/course/the-complete-hands-on-course-to-master-apache-airflow/learn/lecture/11918638?start=64#notes